 For all 3 of these options, your teen can choose to accept, reject or defer their offer.
 If your teen didn’t receive an offer because they didn’t meet the entry requirements, they can either change their preferences for upcoming QTAC offer rounds or take an upgrading pathway to improve chances of entry in the future.
 It’s also possible the institution will contact them regarding pathway offers.

-- UQ’s ATAR Advice online event will be held on Sunday 18 December 2022.
+• UQ’s ATAR Advice online event will be held Sunday 15 December 2024.

 When do QTAC applications close?

-The due date to apply and submit documentation in time for when most offers are released on 12 January 2023 is Friday 9 December 2022.
-See the QTAC key dates page for when QTAC applications close for other offer rounds.
+The due date to apply and submit documentation in time for when most offers are released on 16 January 2025 is 9 December.
+See the QTAC key dates page for when QTAC applications close for specific offer rounds.

 Always remind your teen to check the entry requirements and due dates for supporting documentation etc. for the specific undergraduate program/s they wish to study, on the institution's website, as these dates can differ.